-- Digit Restriction This is the maximum number of digits that can be dialled. - Incoming Dialling Restriction If this is enabled, an outside call cannot be originated during an incoming call. - Outgoing SSD Dialling Restriction This determines if SSD dialling is allowed or not. - Star () and Pound (#) Dialling Restriction This determines if the and # digits can be outdialed.
+- Digit Restriction This is the maximum number of digits that can be dialed. - Incoming Dialing Restriction If this is enabled, an outside call cannot be originated during an incoming call. - Outgoing SSD Dialing Restriction This determines if SSD dialing is allowed or not. - Star (\) and Pound (#) Dialing Restriction This determines if the \ and # digits can be outdialed.

-When a call is originated, the system determines the TRS class for the originator from either the Exchange Line Class Assignments or the Extension Class Assignments.
-It then determines the originator TRS level for the exchange line group selected.
+When a call is originated, the system determines the TRS class for the originator from either the Trunk Class Assignments or the Extension Class Assignments.
+It then determines the originator TRS level for the trunk group selected.

-When the call is dialled, the system collects the digits and compares the leading digits to the leading digits table entry.
+When the call is dialed, the system collects the digits and compares the leading digits to the leading digits table entry.
 The system will look for the longest available exact match.
-A may be entered as a wild card for any digit position.
+A \ may be entered as a wild card for any digit position.

 If an exact match is found, the system will look to see if there is a Prefix ID.
-If so, it will jump to the analyse digits table.
+If so, it will jump to the analyze digits table.
 If not, the system will compare the entered TRS Restriction value to the call originator's assigned TRS level.
 If the originator's TRS level is not greater than the Restriction TRS level, the call is denied.
 Otherwise, the call is allowed to proceed.